-Determine where the module will be installed, and ensure that there is adequate space at both ends for making the various cable connections and for reading the diagnostic LEDs.
+1. Determine where the module will be installed, and ensure that there is adequate space at both ends for making the various cable connections.
+See Figure 1.

 FIGURE 1: MOUNTING PLATE

 Mounting plate attaches to selected surface with four suitable screws.
 Standalone modules are mounted by sliding it onto the plate's hooks until firmly seated.
 The module can be easily removed and remounted.